 Senior Solutions is the Area Agency on Aging designated to serve older adults in the southeastern region of Vermont.
 The agency provides a wide variety of services to older adults within the 46-town service area, giving priority to those with the greatest social and economic needs.
 This is attained through a comprehensive and coordinated system of information and referral, home-based assistance, case management, nutrition services, and many community partners.

 Contact: Call 802-885-2669, toll-free 1-866-673-8376, 802-885-2655, or email [email protected]

 The licensed agents that are partnered with Timefor65 can help you compare the availability, benefits, and costs of Medicare plans in your specific region of Vermont.
 Our process makes it easier for you to access your Medicare eligibility in Vermont so that you receive personalized, affordable, and easy-to-use coverage options and solutions.
-Feel free to fill out the form or give us a call at (866) 327-0148 anytime to get your free quote and ask any questions that may be lingering.
+Fill out the form or give us a call at (866) 327‑0148 anytime to get a free quote or to ask any questions.

 Get Your Free 2021 Guide